claudioametrano/UnFATE/README.md

 `python3 main_wrap.py --help`

 3. Set up file extensions: Sequencing data must be in files ending in _R(direction).fastq(.gz) or _SE.fastq(.gz).
 Assemblies must be in fasta files ending in .fna(.gz).
-Additionally, gblocks requires sample names to be a reasonable length (<30-ish characters, I don't know the exact number).
+Additionally, Gblocks requires sample names to be a reasonable length (<30-ish characters, I don't know the exact number).

 4. Run UnFATE using the command line.
 For example:
-`python3 main_wrap.py -b ~/path/to/protein/fasta/UnFATE_markers_195.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --gblocks --cpu 8 -n Tuber Morchella --first_use -o ~/path/to/output/`
+`python3 main_wrap.py -b ~/path/to/protein/fasta/UnFATE_markers_195.fas -t ~/path/to/target_enrichment/ -a ~/path/to/assemblies/ --c 8 -n Tuber Morchella --f -o ~/path/to/output/`

-  * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux)
-  * Analyses with hundreds of samples should be run on server-grade hardware!
+  * Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux).
+Analyses with hundreds of samples should be run on server-grade hardware!
   * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into \<logfile\> as well as printing it to the console.
   * The pre-mined NCBI database is accessed with the `-n` argument.
 If you add AUTO to the list of groups you want, main_wrap.py will use a similar method to barcode_wrap to find the closest samples in the database.
 With the most dissimilar inputs, main_wrap will add 10 samples from the database per user sample.
 More closely related samples could have closer to 10 samples added overall.
   * Although the script was written with our bait set in mind, it should work with any amino acid target file in the format required by HybPiper.
 If using an external baitfile, the pre-mined NCBI data will not be usable or helpful.
   * There are two ways to reduce the memory requirements of UnFATE depending on your input data.
 If you are supplying whole genome data, you can use the `-l` flag to run HybPiper instead of spades then exonerate.
 This greatly reduces memory requirements.
 If you are supplying assemblies, or can assemble whole genome data but have trouble running exonerate (look for "Killed" in the output), use `-m <memory in GB>` to reduce the memory used by exonerate.
 Memory usage can't be strictly limited to the specified value unfortunately, so you will want to set the value below your actual limit.
   * If you wish to use HybPiper to capture sequences from your target enrichment reads, use the `-y` flag.
 This is kept seperate from the low memory flag which causes HybPiper to be used for WGS data as assembly of reads from target enrichment is not nearly as memory intensive as assembling a whole genome.

 5. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the `--cpu n` you specify as an argument, HybPiper and Exonerate will process n samples at a time.
-The same number of cpu is then used to parallelize IQTREE runs for single locus trees and for concatenated supermatrices.
+The same number of cpu is then used to parallelize IQ-TREE runs for single locus trees and for concatenated supermatrices.

 6. A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
 This will happen automatically if the output directory contains the assemblies/ and/or target_enrichment/, fastas/, macsed_alignments/, and supermatrix/ directories.
 Please remove any tree directories from the output directory (if present) before resuming to avoid errors.